PreeshuS/Git-basic-commands/README.md

 # git checkout -b feature/docs  --> Switched to a new branch 'feature/docs'
 # git branch feature/docs --> Creates a new branch but does NOT switch to it.
+# git branch --> to look at the number of branches

+# git checkout master --> Switched to branch 'master'
+# git merge fix/security --> merge branch with master branch
+# git log --> to look at the log file

 # https://git-school.github.io/visualizing-git/ --> Visualizing Git